Meal Prep for Athletes – 5 Easy Steps to Success

 When you have your list in place, it is time to grocery shop.
 As you shop, consider the following strategies to save money:

 - Buy fresh produce that is in-season.
 When produce is in-season it is more flavorful and less expensive than out-of-season produce.
+The United States Department of Agriculture has a Seasonal Produce Guide that is a helpful reference for determining what fruits are grown each season.

 - Frozen fruits and vegetables are a great option for out-of-season produce.
 Frozen produce is flash-frozen at the peak of ripeness; thus, it maintains its nutrient content.